+1. Indicate your accounting period.

+Our accounting period is from April 1st to March 31st.

+2. Indicate the address where the company's financial records are held.

+It is same as the address of the head office.

+- A-1 RESPONSE refers

-- 1. Indicate your accounting period. - 2.
-Indicate the address where the company's financial records are held. - 3.
-Please provide the following financial documents for the two most recently completed financial years plus all subsequent monthly, quarterly or half yearly statements: - chart of accounts; - audited consolidated and unconsolidated financial statements (including all footnotes and the auditor's opinion); - internal financial statements, income statements (profit and loss reports), or management accounts, that are prepared and maintained in the normal course of business for the goods under consideration.
+- 3. Please provide the following financial documents for the two most recently completed financial years plus all subsequent monthly, quarterly or half yearly statements: - chart of accounts;

+This information is confidential.
+Official Use Only Version has copy attached.

+- audited consolidated and unconsolidated financial statements (including all footnotes and the auditor's opinion);

+This information is confidential.
+Official Use Only Version has copy attached.

+internal financial statements, income statements (profit and loss reports), or management accounts, that are prepared and maintained in the normal course of business for the goods under consideration.